City of Dewitt

 Memorial Day Decorations

-Are allowed one week prior and one week after Memorial Day
+Are allowed one week prior to and one week after Memorial Day.

 All Summer/Fall Decorations